How much can I borrow with no genuine savings?

 Are non genuine savings loans more expensive?

-No, if you are borrowing up to 90% of the purchase price then the majority of lenders have the same rates and fees for their no savings home loans as they do for those people that have saved a deposit.
+If you’re borrowing up to 90% of the purchase price then the majority of lenders have the same rates and fees for their no savings home loans as they do for people that have saved a deposit.

 For loans of up to 95% of the purchase price, some lenders will charge a slightly higher Lenders Mortgage Insurance (LMI) premium if you can’t prove genuine savings.

-If you are borrowing 85% of the property value or less then generally there is no difference in loan and LMI pricing with any lender.
+If you’re borrowing 85% of the property value or less then generally, there’s no difference in rates or LMI pricing with any lender.

 Can I get a 95% home loan without genuine savings?

-- You must be paying your rent on time (if you are renting).
+- You must be paying your rent on time (if you’re renting).